-Present: Alan Watkins (Chair), Phil Bayliss, James Forrest, Ken Goodman, Geoff Greenhill, Nancy James, Yvonne King, Andrew Layton Terry Morgan, Lewis Price, Sue Prosser, Tony Raymond, Clint Welson, Paul Whittall and Steven Whittall
+Present: Cllrs Alan Watkins, Phil Bayliss, Ian Bowman, Chris England, James Forrest, Ken Goodman, Geoff Greenhill, Nancy James, Yvonne King, Andrew Layton, Terry Morgan, Lewis Price, Sue Prosser, Paul Whittall and Steven Whittall

-2.1.
-No requests for Dispensation were received for this meeting.
+2. No Declarations of Interest or requests for Dispensation were received for this meeting.

 3. Open Discussion: